YumaYX/rubydemodoc/input/logger/warn.md

-This Ruby code snippet demonstrates the basic setup of a logger in a Ruby program.
-It first requires the 'logger' module, which provides the functionality for logging messages.
-Then, it creates a new logger instance and configures it to output messages to the standard output (STDOut).
-Finally, it attempts to print the value of the 'Level' variable, but since 'Level' is not defined, it will likely output `nil` or raise a NameError.
-The logger object is created but not used to log any messages in this particular snippet.
+This Ruby code snippet demonstrates how to create a logger and configure its logging level.
+The code initializes a Logger object and sets the logging level to WARN using `logger.level = Logger::WARN`.
+It then demonstrates logging messages at different levels (WARN, INFO, DEBUG) and shows that only messages at the WARN level or higher will be output.
+The `STDOUT` is used as the output destination for the logger.